luky2110/luky-purple-hyprland-dots/README.md

 poweroff
 ```

-I would keep the Linux Mint GTK theme, since it has the best compatibility overall.
+I would use the Linux Mint GTK theme, since it has the best compatibility overall.
 Apps like file-roller do not work with most of the GTK themes I've tried.

-I've left some tips on how to do stuff in the hyprland.conf file.

 # Examples